calin-darie/extra-keyboard-layouts/README.md

 * Wolof

-<sup><b id="note1">1</b></sup> For some of the layouts, combo key ligatures that on other OSs can be typed by shift+numbers are not directly supported.
+<sup id="note1">**1**</sup> For some of the layouts, combo key ligatures that on other OSs can be typed by shift+numbers are not directly supported.
 Instead, you'll have to type the components individually.

 For Hindi for example on a QWERTY keyboard, instead of shift + 3 you have to type D+J
 * D J ्र